Quick Look at the Best Bacon Wrapped Scallops Recipe

 Best Ways To Serve Bacon Wrapped Scallops

 We actually love serving these little beauties with a variety of appetizers for a holiday dinner, like Thanksgiving or Christmas.
-Perfect for pairing with a Charcuterie Board, a Goat Cheese Ball, or some cut-up veggies and Veggie Dip!
+Perfect for pairing with a Healthy Charcuterie Board, a Goat Cheese Ball, or some cut-up veggies and Easy Veggie Dip!
 When we aren’t making them as an appetizer, we are enjoying them as a romantic dinner option.
-Perfect to have with some Grilled Steaks or a little Crab Pasta Salad.
-Or if you really want to go for all the seafood, you can make some Baked Crab Legs!
+Make dinner surf and turf by pairing them with the Best Grilled Steaks or a little Crab Pasta Salad.
+Or if you really want to go for all the seafood, you can make some Oven Baked Crab Legs!

 Ingredients